darrinsden/highspot/README.md

 point browser to
 http://localhost:8000

-search took a bit as it wasnt returning what i wanted, modified it a number of different ways.. including passing the results to a new page
+search took a bit as it wasnt returning what i wanted, modified it a number of different ways.. see TODO for issue including passing the results to a new page
 I didnt like that one though

 browser media queries
 displays 4 cards per row by default
 3 cards at 1200px browser width
 2 at 800px
 1 at 500px

+Design TODOS:
-TODO: Add a modal to the cards to display full information
-    OR take them to a new page with that info for the particular card
+TODO: Add a modal to the cards to display full information OR take them to a new page with that info for the particular card
 TODO: HEADER & SEARCH should stay fixed at the top of the screen possibly have the search as part of the header
 TODO: loading indicator should be absolutely positioned rather than at bottom of list

+Dev TODOS:
 TODO: move search section into its own component

+Bug TODOS:
-TODO: BUG:  search is a touch wonkey..  for some reason if a search is returned that is a small number of results, they dont display
+TODO: search is a touch wonkey.. for some reason if a search is returned that is a small number of results, they dont display

 <!-- HIGHSPOT SPECIFIC NOTES:END -->